Water Meter Permits

 A Water Meter Request Permit must be submitted prior to occupancy:

-A Water Meter Request Permit must be completed and submitted to Beaumont Operations via email to WaterandWastewater@beaumont.ab.ca for approval prior to booking any appointment.
+A Water Meter Request Permit must be completed and submitted to the Water and Wastewater department via email to WaterandWastewater@beaumont.ab.ca for approval prior to booking any appointment.
+There is no charge for the permit.

 A building is ready for a new water meter installation when: